11 NEW Jobs added to the PPC Hero Job Board

 Beginner Tip: The excel LEN function will count the characters in each of your lines when writing ad copy.

 Beyond the ad itself, advertisers are able to take advantage of ad extensions (appear below the ad in the example above).
-The full list of available extensions can be found on the Adwords Support site.
-Our favorite include:
+The full list of available extensions can be found on the Google Ads Support site.
+Our favorites include:

 As you begin to write ads attempt to send a customer on a direct path to conversion.
 If a customer has searched for Gucci Handbags, the goal would be to send them to a page on your site that has all the Gucci bags you offer.
 These days customers have limited patience and will head back to the engine to search until they reach their desired outcome in one click.